BMI Calculator

 Frequently Asked Questions

 For children and teens aged 2 to 19, BMI is calculated the same way but interpreted using age- and sex-specific percentiles rather than fixed categories.
 A pediatric BMI percentile chart is used because body composition changes as children grow.
+This calculator is designed for adults; use a pediatric BMI chart for children.

 Calculator Category